IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ##  Overview {#overview}

    An architecture example of a system that provides real-time and consistent enforcement of access control policies is shown in {{arch}}.
-This architecture includes the following functional entities and interfaces:
+This architecture illustrates a user-centric flow.
+Similar flow applies to policy management based on other endpoint group types, such as device or application groups, though the authentication mechanisms and group identifier provisioning may differ. includes the following functional entities and interfaces:

    *  A service orchestrator which coordinates the overall service,